PATHWAYS TO MINISTRY

 Elders – Ordained ministers called to the ministries of Service, Word, Sacrament, and Order.
 Elders are servant leaders who preach and teach the Word of God, administer the sacraments (Baptism and Holy Communion), and order (lead administratively) the church.
 Elders are usually appointed as pastors or associate pastors of churches, but may also be appointed to serve “beyond the local church” in “extension ministries”, usually as chaplains, administrators, or educators.
 Elders agree to “itinerate” (move and be appointed by the Bishop where needed.)
 District Superintendents are appointed and Bishops are elected from the ranks of elders.

 Episcopal – Of or relating to a bishop.
 So, an “Episcopal area” is an area under the supervision of a Bishop.
-Bishop John Hopkins is assigned to the East Ohio Conference.
+Bishop Tracy S. Malone is assigned to the East Ohio Conference.

 General Board of Higher Education & Ministry – The general (or international) United Methodist Church agency in Nashville, Tennessee, which relates to United Methodist colleges, universities, and seminaries; and trains, supports, and tracks candidates and ordained ministers.